-A successful SASTA Oliphant Science Awards
+A successful SASTA Oliphant Science Awards Models & Inventions entry:

+- Has accurate science content.

+- Will be interactive allowing the viewer to manipulate it in some way.

-- · Will communicate ideas clearly.
+- Will communicate ideas clearly.

-- · Will show creativity and originality.
+- Will show creativity and originality.

 - · Will show skill in construction and design.